tapsellorg/TapsellDocument/src/jekyll/docs/application-class-en.md

     >
 ```

-### irancell.ir Initialization
+### Yelloadwise Initialization
-Now that the `application` class is added to your project you can initialize irancell.ir in the `onCreate` method of your applicaton class.
+Now that the `application` class is added to your project you can initialize Yelloadwise in the `onCreate` method of your applicaton class.

 ```java
 import ir.yelloadwise.core.irancell.ir;